When to use a personal loan to pay off credit card debt

 In a perfect world, no one would need to take out a loan to consolidate and pay off debt.
 In the real world, however, sometimes borrowing money is the only way to dig your way out.

 This is mostly due to high interest rates on credit cards.
-With the average credit card APR (annual percentage rate) at 20.75 percent as of March 2024, consumers are stuck paying significant sums of money in interest.
-Hardly any of their minimum payment goes toward paying down their credit card balances — and that’s if they can stop using credit cards for purchases.
+With the average credit card APR (annual percentage rate) at 20.39 percent as of November 2024, consumers are stuck paying significant sums of money in interest.
+Because of this, a small amount of their minimum payment actually goes towards paying down a credit card balance.

-These challenges are why many people consolidate their credit card debt with a personal loan with a lower interest rate.
+These challenges are why many people consider consolidating their credit card debt with a personal loan.

-When a personal loan to pay off debt makes sense
+When to use a personal loan for credit card debt

 Debt consolidation works by taking out a single loan to pay off multiple other debts.
 True, consolidating debt with a personal loan means trading one kind of debt for another.
 However, this strategy has advantages — if you can qualify for a personal loan with affordable interest rates and fair terms.